icerpc/icerpc-docs/pages/icerpc-core/icerpc-protocol/connection-establishment.md

 ## Connection establishment steps

-The icerpc connection establishment is the same for a client creating a connection and for a server accepting a connection, except for the very first steps:
+An icerpc client connects to an icerpc server as follows:

 1. The client opens a multiplexed connection to the server.